 Example

 In the highlighted column, number 5 is a candidate in only two cells.
-Since these are confined to the same group and the solution for this digit, within this column, will forcibly be found between those two cells, number 5 can be eliminated as a candidate to other cells in that group (highlighted in red).
+Since these are confined to the same group and the solution for this digit, within this column, will forcibly be found between those two cells, number 5 can be eliminated as a candidate for other cells in that group (highlighted in red).

 Missing hidden pairs is one of the most common Sudoku mistakes made not only by beginners but by experienced players too.